-24.23.
-CASS auditors in the UK-and Ireland are subject to ethical requirements from two sources: the relevant FRC Ethical Standards for Auditors concerning the integrity, objectivity and independence of the auditor, and the ethical pronouncements established by the CASS auditor's relevant professional body.
-In practice-, the UK recognised supervisory bodies have adopted, with minor modifications, The Code of Ethics for Professional Accountants issued by the International Ethics Standards Board for Accountants (the IESBA Code).
+- 22. The CASS auditor shall comply with relevant ethical requirements, including those pertaining to independence. - 23.
+CASS auditors in the UK are subject to ethical requirements from two sources: the FRC Ethical Standard concerning the integrity, objectivity and independence of the auditor, and the ethical pronouncements established by the CASS auditor's relevant professional body.
+In practice, the UK recognised supervisory bodies have adopted, with minor modifications, The Code of Ethics for Professional Accountants issued by the International Ethics Standards Board for Accountants (the IESBA Code).
 The FRC is not aware of any significant instances where the relevant parts of the IESBA Code of Ethics are more restrictive than the FRC's Ethical Standard for Auditors.